Lawsuit against TikTok (updated 6th March 2026)

 We are the first UK parents to sue TikTok in the United States, bringing legal action in the state of Delaware following the deaths of our children.

-We believe our children were exposed to extremely harmful content, promoted and amplified by TikTok’s algorithms.
+We believe our children were exposed to extremely harmful content, which TikTok’s algorithms promoted and amplified.
 These cases raise serious questions about platform design, recommendation systems, and the duty of care owed to children.

 Despite repeated and lawful requests, TikTok has refused to release our children’s online activity data.
 This data is vital to understanding what content our children were shown, how it was promoted to them, and whether the platform played a role in their deaths.